MatrixEx Add-In

 • Item 3: Type of the element, connector, or diagram

-• Type string must be the same as the internal string in Enterprise Architect
+• Type string must match the internal string in Enterprise Architect

 • Item 4: Stereotype

-• When Item 1 is 'Element', '*' means elements of any stereotypes will be included.
+• When Item 1 is 'Element', '*' means that elements of all stereotypes are included.

-• When Item 1 is 'Connector', fully qualified stereotype name can be specified.
+• When Item 1 is 'Connector', a fully qualified stereotype name can be specified.

-• If you leave this item blank, it does NOT mean any stereotype is matched.
-When blank, elements (,connector, or diagram) with any stereotype will not be included.
+• If you leave this item blank, it does NOT mean that any stereotype is matched.
+When blank, elements (,connector, or diagram) with any stereotype are not included.

 • The display order in the Criteria panel is the same as order in the Ini file.